Heristo Arena: Facilities

 The stadium has a retractable roof which can be closed in 88 seconds, which rules out the risk of tennis matches having to be suspended because of rain.
 It is one of the few grass court tennis venues around.
 The stadium is heated and also used for other sport events (handball, basketball, prisonball, volleyball and boxing), TV shows and concerts.

-Halle Gerry-Weber-Stadion railway station is located 500m from the stadium on the Osnabrück to Bielefeld railway line.
+Halle OWL-Arena station is located 500m from the stadium on the Osnabrück to Bielefeld railway line.